kayburns/women-snowboard/research/im2txt/README.md

 ## Training Models
 Training scripts are provided [here](train_scripts/).

-#TODO double check these, and Kaylee, please change names of models :)
 Each training script requires inputs including pretrained weights, TFRecord files, and which file to save to.
 For example, train the [Baseline-FT](train_scripts/train_baseline_ft.sh) model as follows:

 ```